 Dublin 2, D02 W773

-Requests should be made in writing and should specify that they are being made under the FOI Act.
-The form in which the records are sought – e.g. photocopies/disk – should be stated in the request.
-To allow identification of the records sought, requesters should describe the records in as much detail as possible.
-If possible, a contact number which can be used during office hours should be provided for the purpose of clarifying the details of an FOI request.
-The staff of the Office will assist in the formulation of an FOI request, if necessary.
+Requests should be made in writing and should state that they are being made under the FOI Act.
+The request should indicate whether electronic or paper copies are being requested.
+To help identify records, requesters should describe the records in as much detail as possible.
+Please provide a contact number to allow the FOI request to be clarified if necessary.
+If you need help in the wording of your FOI request the staff of the Office will assist you.

 FOI Liaison Officer